 First of all, I am a product of Montessori education.
-In terms of Hostinger as a business, I firmly believe that using the Montessori principles of independence, freedom, and personal development will help any professional to perform better day-in-day-out.
-We have applied some of these principles to our peer-reviews in order to up our game of providing even better customer service to our millions of website hosting service users around the globe.
+In terms of Hostinger as a business, I firmly believe that using the Montessori principles of independence, freedom, and personal development will help any professional to perform better day in, day out.
+We have applied some of these principles to our peer reviews in order to up our game of providing even better customer service to millions of people using our website hosting services around the globe.

 The concept we borrowed from Montessori schools is the gradual introduction of team members to group feedback sessions for peer reviews, or ‘360-degree reviews’.
-But before we get to that, let me give you some history about why we chose this alternative method of employee evaluation.
+Before we get to that, let me give you some background on why we chose this alternative method of employee evaluation.

 In mid-2017 Hostinger introduced peer reviews for the first time.
-If implemented properly, they can seriously drive employee productivity skywards and managers can step aside.
+If implemented properly, they can drive employee productivity skywards, and managers can step aside.

-To begin our peer review scheme, we gathered 100 of our Service Agents to provide constructive feedback to each other about their work; in which fields they are doing great, and in which areas they could improve.
+To begin our peer review scheme, we asked 100 of our Customer Success agents to provide constructive feedback to each other regarding their work – in which fields they were doing great, and in which areas they could improve.

-In line with our policy of being completely transparent in everything we do, I will admit that the initial result was chaos because our staff was largely untrained in how to use objective evaluation methods.
+In line with our policy of being completely transparent in everything we do, I will admit that the initial results were chaotic – our staff was largely untrained in how to use objective evaluation methods.

-Like Hostinger, Google and Amazon combine “progressive ideas such as open plan offices and fun with traditional methods like encouraging internal competition and measuring performance”.
-If that approach is good enough for these two international giants, then it is certainly good enough for us!
+Like Hostinger, Google and Amazon combine “progressive ideas such as open-plan offices and fun with traditional methods like encouraging internal competition and measuring performance.”
+If that approach works for these two international giants, then it is certainly good enough for us!